Waenii/PredictoR/replit.md

 1. User views active prediction events on the home page
 2. User selects a prediction (YES/NO) and places a bet
 3. System validates user balance and creates bet record
-4. AI automatically resolves events using OpenAI GPT-4o
+4. AI automatically resolves events using Groq's Llama3 model
 5. User balance updates based on bet outcomes

 ### AI Resolution System
-Events are automatically resolved using OpenAI's GPT-4o model, which:
+Events are automatically resolved using Groq's Llama3 model, which:
 - Analyzes event titles and descriptions
 - Provides YES/NO determinations with confidence scores
 - Returns reasoning for resolution decisions